Jin-Zhijing/Jin-Zhijing.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Jin, an Unbounded Creative with Great Passion for Life
+subtitle: Jin, an Unbounded Creative with Passion
 ---